California State University, San Marcos: History

-On Feb.
-23, 1990, ground was broken on the new campus, and construction began at the former chicken farm.
+On February 23, 1990, ground was broken on the new campus, and construction began at the former chicken farm.
 In the fall of 1990, the first class enrolled at the new university: 448 juniors and seniors.
 (Initially, only upperclassmen were admitted to CSUSM.)
 While construction continued on the permanent campus, classes continued to be held at the former SDSU satellite location on Los Vallecitos Boulevard.
 An industrial facility on Stone Drive was also used to provide lab space for the biology program, and was used through January 1993.
 In 1991, the university conferred its first degrees, as seven students were awarded Bachelor of Arts degrees.
 CSUSM's first official commencement ceremony was held in May 1992.

 In the fall of 1992, the permanent CSUSM campus at Twin Oaks Valley Road opened.
-The first buildings were Craven Hall (opened December 1992), Academic Hall, Science Hall I, and the University Commons.
+The first buildings were the Administrative Building (formerly Craven Hall), Academic Hall, Science Hall I, and the University Commons.
 The university had grown to 1,700 students and 305 faculty and staff.

 The university continued to grow rapidly, and by 1993 CSUSM's enrollment had grown to almost 2,500 and it received accreditation from the Western Association of Schools and Colleges.
 In 1995, CSUSM admitted its first freshman class and offered lower-division (and general education) courses for the first time, with enrollment growing to 3,600.
 The same year, the College of Education was fully accredited by the National Council for Accreditation of Teacher Education.

 In 1996, CSUSM received two major gifts: $1 million from Jean and W. Keith Kellogg II, the first of a series of gifts for the Kellogg Library, and a $1.3 million bequest from Lucille Griset Spicer (presented by Spicer's siblings Richard H. Griset Sr. and Margaret Griset Liermann) to begin a student loan fund.

 In early 1997, Stacy departed as university president, and Alexander Gonzalez was named interim president.
 In 1998, the CSU Board of Trustees made Gonzalez permanent president.
 By 1997, enrollment had grown to 4,400, the faculty had grown to 300 (including part-time instructors).
 The university also received additional major donations, including a $2.3 million gift from Leonard Evers to establish the Evers Computer Scholarship and a donation from Bob and Ruth Mangrum to build the Mangrum Track & Soccer Field.
 The university intercollegiate athletics department opened in 1998, and initially consisted of men's and women's golf, cross-country, and track and field.